spatie/laravel-permission/docs/basic-usage/teams-permissions.md

 weight: 5
 ---

-When enabled, teams permissions offers you flexible control for a variety of scenarios.
+When enabled, teams permissions offer you flexible control for a variety of scenarios.
 The idea behind teams permissions is inspired by the default permission implementation of [Laratrust](https://laratrust.santigarcor.me/).

 ## Enabling Teams Permissions Feature